 What are the signs and symptoms of birth injuries?

 Unfortunately, some symptoms, such as developmental delays, may not become apparent for months or even years after birth.
-If your delivery was especially difficult and you believe that your baby may have suffered a birth injury, it is important to be vigilant and consult with a physician you trust regarding any symptoms that seems more significant than ordinary health issues.
+If your delivery was especially difficult and you believe that your baby may have suffered a birth injury, it is important to be vigilant and consult with a physician you trust regarding any symptoms that seem more significant than ordinary health issues.

-It is also important to seek legal counsel immediately if you feel your child suffered a birth injury.
+It is also important to seek legal counsel immediately if you feel your child has suffered a birth injury.